jhipster/cn/pages/creating_an_app.md

 *   Angular
 *   React

-### Would you like to use the LibSass stylesheet preprocessor for your CSS?
+### Would you like to use the Sass stylesheet preprocessor for your CSS?

-[Node-sass](https://www.npmjs.com/package/node-sass) a great solution to simplify designing CSS.
-To be used efficiently, you will need to run a [Gulp](http://www.gulpjs.com) server, which will be configured automatically.
+[Sass](https://sass-lang.com/) a great solution to simplify designing CSS.
+To be used efficiently, you will need to run a [Webpack](https://webpack.js.org) dev server, which will be configured automatically.

 ### Would you like to enable internationalization support?

 By default JHipster provides excellent internationalization support, both on the client side and on the server side.
 However, internationalization adds a little overhead, and is a little bit more complex to manage, so you can choose not to install this feature.

+Please note that JHipster covers only UI internationalization.
+For data internationalization, you will need to code it yourself in JPA/Hibernate layer.

 ### Which testing frameworks would you like to use?